-Some businesses made the decision to take out bounce back loans when they did not actually qualify for it.
-Some criteria was that your company must be trading still, not in financial difficulty and you must have been negatively affected by the pandemic.
-If you were already in the midst of an insolvency procedure before you took out the loan, you were not able to qualify and therefore should not have taken out the loan.
+Some businesses made the decision to take out bounce-back loans when they did not actually qualify for them.
+Some criterion for applying for the loan was that your company must have been trading still, not in financial difficulty, and you must have been negatively affected by the pandemic.
+If you were already in the midst of an insolvency procedure before you took out the loan, you were not able to qualify and, therefore, should not have taken out the loan.

-Another form of bounce back loan fraud arose from businesses spending the loan on personal gains instead of things that would benefit the company.
-This includes directors spending the money on house extensions, holidays and other things not associated with the business.
-Things that you should have spent the loan on include:
+Another form of bounce-back loan fraud arose from businesses spending the loan on personal gains instead of things that would benefit the company.
+This includes directors spending the money on house extensions, holidays, and other things not associated with the business.
+Things that you should have spent money from the bounce-back loan scheme on include:

 - Working capital